 The Importance of Rest in the Beginner Cyclist Training Plan

 You can choose your training days to fit your own schedule, so long as the vital rest days are built in.
 At least two of the three cycling days should have a non-cycling day in-between – do not do your rides on Monday, Tuesday, and Wednesday!

 The first example is ideal in terms of spacing out the days, but the second example may work better for some because it enables you to put in most of your cycling on the weekend.

 Back in the day I was a certified personal fitness trainer, and the most common reason I saw for people quitting was that they simply refused to rest enough.
+Then they got exhausted and depressed, and quit.
 Rest is crucial.
 It’s on those days that your muscles actually grow.
 On the exercise days, you’re breaking your muscles down.
 You can see how it would be a problem to break your muscles down every day and never give them a chance to grow!

 On a psychological level, if you exhaust yourself you will eventually quit – it’s just human nature.
 The three days of cycling will see you spending about three hours per week in the saddle – more than enough to get cycling fit – and start you on your way to keeping up with THOSE guys!